ELLIPSECT: A surface brightness analysis tool for GALFIT 3: EllipSect

 where $I_{(x,y)}$ are the galaxy pixel intensity values in (x, y) and $M_{(x,y)}$ represent the intensity values of the model.

-This parameter measures the differences between the galaxy image and its corresponding model. \citet{tal09} used this to measure the tidal disturbances in elliptical galaxies and explored its relation with environmental properties, AGN activity, and color.
+This parameter measures the differences between the galaxy image and its corresponding model. \citet{tal09} used this to measure the tidal disturbances in elliptical galaxies and explored their relation with environmental properties, AGN activity, and color.

-Additionally, suppose the galaxy has been fitted with multiple S\'ersic components (or variants such as Gaussian and exponential models).
-In that case, the program gives $r_e^t$.
-While \texttt{GALFIT 3} provides $r_e$ for each component, the program determines $r_e^t$ by summing the surface brightness model of all components, calculating half of the total flux, and identifying the corresponding radius using the bisection method.
+\texttt{EllipSect} is particularly useful to determine the total effective radius, $r_e^t$, of a galaxy when its SB model results after a multicomponent fit, for example, for a fit including a bulge, a disk, and a bar (S\'ersic+Exponential+S\'ersic), while \texttt{GALFIT 3} only generates $r_e$ for each component; \texttt{EllipSect} calculates the total effective radius by summing all subcomponents of the galaxie's SB model, calculating half of the total flux, and finding the corresponding radius using the bisection method.
+In the manual of \texttt{GALFIT 3}, the author suggests the application of a single S\'ersic fit for the entire galaxy, using $r_e$ from the \texttt{GALFIT 3} fit as a proxy for $r_e^t$.
+We argue that \texttt{EllipSect} significantly extends this approximation.

+To resolve this, \texttt{EllipSect} employs a numerical method that adds together the models of all components and then locates the radius where the total luminosity reaches half of its overall value ($r_e^t$).
+This procedure can also be applied to determine the radius corresponding to any percentage of the total light.

-The Akaike Information Criterion (AIC) \citep{akaike74} and the Bayesian Information Criterion (BIC) \citep{schwarz78} determines which model best fits the galaxy among a given set.
+{\texttt{EllipSect}} provides additional ways to determine the goodness of fit by calculating the Akaike Information Criterion \citep[AIC,][]{akaike74} and the Bayesian Information Criterion \citep[BIC,][]{schwarz78}, which enable to determine the best fit for the galaxy among a given set of models.
 Both criteria penalize adding new parameters by increasing the estimate of $\chi_\nu$.
-The model with the lowest AIC or BIC value is considered the best fit.

-{\texttt{EllipSect}} computes both criteria and also calculates an alternative Bayesian Information Criterion (BIC) using the number of resolution elements instead of the number of pixels defined by $N_{res} = \frac{n_{pix}}{\pi (\text{FWHM})^2}$.
+The model with the lowest AIC or BIC value is considered the best fit. {\texttt{EllipSect}} also computes an alternative BIC using the number of resolution elements instead of the number of pixels defined by $N_{res} = \frac{n_{pix}}{\pi (\text{FWHM})^2}$.

 Finally, additional output parameters are computed for each model component, including the fraction of light (such as the bulge-to-total ratio for each component), $\left<\mu\right>_e$, $\mu_e$, absolute magnitude, luminosity radius at 90\% of the total light, Kron radius \citep{kron80}, and Petrosian radius \citep{petrosian76}.
+Accurate determination of those parameters requires a precise estimation of the sky background.